samdking/scheduler/README.md

 - Figure out total time for a day, alongside time for morning/afternoon
 - When dragging/sorting, add item in correct position of tasks array.
 - Cap task duration to 4 hours per afternoon/morning period
+- Figure out what's going to happen when tasks exceed their section.